k-erdem/color-swatches/README.md

     ```
 This command will install all the dependencies listed in the package.json file, including React and other necessary packages.

-5. **Start** the development server
+5. **Start** the development server.
 Once the dependencies are installed, you can start the development server by running:

     ```
-    cd color-swatches
-    cd src
+    npm start
     ```

 The application should open automatically in your default web browser.
 If it doesn't, you can manually open http://localhost:3000 in your browser.

 6. View the application